The History of English Dubbing in Rome

 The overall majority of the Rome-based dubbers were Americans, and films were habitually dubbed in American-English in order to appeal to the international market, and particularly the US one, which had little to no tolerance for films spoken in British-English.
 Consequently, only films with a specifically British settings, such as Double Face (1969), The Weekend Murders (1970), 7 Murders for Scotland Yard (1972) and Let Sleeping Corpses Lie (1974), or certain historically-themed films were dubbed entirely in British-English, and British dubbers were not in great demand.

 “We Brits didn’t dub as much as the Americans because it was the US market that the film makers in Italy wanted to break into, so the dialogue was generally more American in style,” British-born dubbing actor/director John Gayford explained in a post in the Facebook group Peplum Paradise in 2014.
 “I personally felt American fitted far more easily into Italian-mouthed speech patterns and the idioms much easier to adapt than stiff upper lip or regional British accents and expressions.
-The few of us Brits who did dub tried, often rather pathetically, to come up with accents known as “mid-Atlantic”.
+The few of us Brits who did dub tried, often rather pathetically, to come up with accents known as ‘mid-Atlantic’.
 Of course, Irish or Scottish actors and actresses were far more acceptable and could do good American, a language that largely grew out of the Scottish and Irish immigrants who arrived on Ellis Island with all the Italians and other Europeans about 150 years ago.”

 In spite of this, there was a small but stabile group of British dubbers that found themselves working regularly and frequently over many years.
 In addition to John Gayford, the other prominent Brit dubbers were Edmund Purdom, John Stacy (originally from Australia), Silvia Faver, Ken Belton, Roland Bartrop, Christopher Cruise, Veronica Wells, Louise Lambert, Roger Worrod, Charles Borromel (Scottish), Chrystel Dane, Geoffrey Copleston, John Steiner, Marne Maitland (Anglo-Indian), John Karlsen (from New Zealand) and Nick Alexander.
 Some of these dubbers were successful because they were able to convincingly adopt the so-called mid-Atlantic accent that was seen as preferable to most American audiences; others, because it was considered perfectly fine to have one or two supporting characters dubbed with a British accent – just as long as it fitted the type.
 Types such as old professors, disgruntled chiefs of police and stuffy aristocrats, for example, could frequently be heard speaking in pronounced British accents against otherwise American-English-dubbed characters.
 This practice of utilizing different accents within the same film was, however, something that a lot of contemporary film critics took much issue with, and it was routinely criticized in reviews.

 Some of the Brit dubbers of Rome.
 1: Edmund Purdom.
 2: Ken Belton.
 3: Roger Worrod.
 4: John Steiner.
 5: Charles Borromel.
-6: Marne Maitland.
+6: Marne Maitland. |

 One thing that remains a somewhat sore point for fans of the English language dubbers of Rome is the complete lack of acknowledgement for their work in the credits of the films they worked on.
 Whereas Italian, French, German etc. credits will at least occasionally list the dubbing actors, this more or less never happened in the English credits.
 Which is frustrating not only because it deprives the many hard working dubbing actors of the credit and recognition that they so richly deserve, but also because it makes it all the more difficult and challenging to try to identify the many familiar voices that recur in film after film.

 The lack of on-screen dubbing credits was no coincidence, though, but very much a deliberate choice, because the intention was to do such a good job on the dubbing that audiences would be fooled and never even realize that they’d watched a dubbed film.
-Dubbing credits would have shattered any such illusion, and therefore, they were never done, other than in very rare cases such as animated films, or in some mondo documentaries where the narrator would sometimes receive a credit.
+Dubbing cast lists would have shattered any such illusion, and therefore, they were never done, other than in very rare cases such as animated films, or in some mondo documentaries where the narrator would sometimes receive a credit.

-This was about as comprehensive as English dubbing credits would get.
-From The Black Hand (1973).
+This was usually as comprehensive as English dubbing credits would get.
+From The Black Hand (1973). |

 Not receiving any credit was not necessarily something the dubbers themselves minded, however.
 Dubbing actor Marc Smith talked candidly on the subject when interviewed for a newspaper article in 1970: “It’s been a perfect job, really, because some of the films and dialog are so bad, I’m perfectly happy to remain anonymous.
 We say in the business: ‘Take the money and run.’
 I can’t complain.”